geezmolycos/geezmolycos.github.io/source/_posts/2023/0520-custom-layout.md

 This is an example paragraph with\
 a hard break

-This is a piece ~[Actually, *this* is side note instead of the paragraph] of side note
+This is an example paragraph, a piece ~[* Actually, *this* is side note instead of the paragraph] of side note

 This is a paragraph^[paragraph]
     with uneven